October 2017 - June 2018

 An Italian camicia in Fabrics-Store.com's 2.8oz linen.
 The pattern is a modified version of my earlier ones.
 With 4 yards purchased, there was enough fabric to cut a 45" long body piece, or a full length camicia.

 This was my first time sewing with this lighter-weight linen.
 While nice and sheer, it's rather loosely woven, and I found that my normal sewing methods wouldn't work.
 I generally prefer to sew all the seams on the machine, then fell them later by hand.
 This leaves the seam allowances exposed for a time.
-They were raveling away before I could finish them.
+They were fraying away before I could finish them.
 So I switched things up.
-Rather than my usual 3/16" flat-felled seams, I made 1/4" wide, and nothing was trimmed narrower than 3/16".
+Rather than my usual 3/16" flat-felled seams, I made them 1/4" wide, and nothing was trimmed narrower than 3/16".
 Each seam was finished before moving on to the next.
 My necklines are generally bound in bias strips, rather than straight-grain.
-Due to the raveling, it was necessary to cut the binding from a more stable 3.5oz linen.
-The project turned out fine in the end.
+Due to the unraveling, it was necessary to cut the binding from a more stable 3.5oz linen.
+In the end, it all worked out.
 But I'm not sure I'll use this fabric again for an undergarment.

 |Cesare Vecellio, 1589-90: De gli Habiti antichi et moderni di Diverse Parti del Mondo|